Farama-Foundation/gym-docs/docs/source/content/vector_api.md

 ## Advanced Usage

 ### Custom spaces
 Vectorized environments will batch actions and observations if they are elements from standard Gym spaces, such as `gym.spaces.Box`, `gym.spaces.Discrete`, or `gym.spaces.Dict`.
-However, if you create your own environment with a custom action and/or observation space (inheriting from `gym.Space`), the vectorized environment will not attempt to automatically batch the actions/observations, and instead it will return the raw tuple of elements from all sub-environments.
+However, if you create your own environment with a custom action and/or observation space (inheriting from `gym.Space`), the vectorized environment will not attempt to automatically batch the actions/observations, and instead it will return the raw tuple of elements from all parallel environments.

 In the following example, we create a new environment `SMILESEnv`, whose observations are strings representing the [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) notation of a molecular structure, with a custom observation space `SMILES`.
 The observations returned by the vectorized environment are contained in a tuple of strings.